Sort on Published Date;

 The machinery at the Gold Coin shaft of the Granite Gold Mining Co., situated in the city of Victor, is to be dismantled and sold.
 The plant was one of the most costly ever installed in the district.

-graphic for visual presentation of text The veins of the Gold Coin have been worked out to the bottom or 1200-ft. level, and except for scattered bunches of ore now being cleaned up by lessees no work is being done on this end of the property.
+The veins of the Gold Coin have been worked out to the bottom or 1200-ft. level, and except for scattered bunches of ore now being cleaned up by lessees no work is being done on this end of the property.

 Above Info was Last Updated on 30.10.2020 (11:04:30)